Rising Seniors (C/O 2026)

 Natalee High

-Natalee is entering her second year in the program, winning 3 matches as a sophomore.
-She has had a busy off-season with camps, open mats and weightlifting.
-Her consistency training this summer says that she's ready to make a jump.
-Her sisters, Paityn (freshman) and Chloe (Spark) also wrestle.
+Natalee is entering her third year in the program, winning ten matches as a junior 110-pounder.
+She earned the starting spot for the first half of the season, after a busy off-season with camps, open mats and weightlifting.
+Her consistency training will continue to elevate her game this spring and summer.
+Her sisters, Paityn (HS) and Chloe (Spark) also wrestle, and her mom, Gennifer, is a girls youth assistant coach.

 Lacie Knick